sameeraxiomine/LargeCollections/README.md

     Character
     String

-The classes in `com.axiomine.largecollections.turboutil` are helper classes provided to handle Writable types as follows
+The classes in `com.axiomine.largecollections.turboutil` are helper classes provided to handle the following Writable types
     IntWritable
     LongWritable
     FloatWritable